prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/02_Locations/Points_of_Interest/soggy-town-playhouse.md

   - A ghostly sailor sometimes appears during tragedies, weeping in the rafters

 secrets:
-  - The keel of the ship hides a sealed smuggling tunnel now used to store dangerous props and occasionally people
+  - The keel of the ship hides a sealed smuggling tunnel now used to store dangerous props—and occasionally people
-  - Calwyn was once an informant for the House of Questions—he might still be
+  - Calwyn was once an informant for the House of Questions; he might still be